russ-schumacher/ats641_spring2022/lab1.md

 - At the terminal, `cd` into whatever directory you want to work out of (this might be a directory you've set up just for the class, or you can make a new one, etc.)

-- if you haven't, run `conda activate ats641` to activate the environment.
+- if you haven't, run `conda activate ats641_2022` to activate the environment.

 - We're going to start with an example notebook, obtained from the Unidata website.
-Right-click and download [this file](https://unidata.github.io/python-gallery/_downloads/45a886d6aaa2fa40c8e7d9239a6af334/500hPa_HGHT_Winds.ipynb).
-(This notebook originates from [this page](https://unidata.github.io/python-gallery/examples/500hPa_HGHT_Winds.html).)
+Right-click and download [this file](https://unidata.github.io/python-training/gallery/500hpa_hght_winds/index.ipynb).
+(This notebook originates from [this page](https://unidata.github.io/python-training/gallery/500hpa_hght_winds/).)

 - Now, open Jupyter Lab, by simply running `jupyter lab`.
 This will open a new browser tab with Jupyter Lab in it.
 Or you can also simply use `jupyter notebook` if you prefer.

 - Click on 'Python3' to launch the python kernel.

-- Open up the `500hPa_HGHT_Winds.ipynb` notebook (double-click it from the menu on the left) -- this will give you a feel for what a notebook looks like and how it works.
+- Open up the `index.ipynb` notebook (double-click it from the menu on the left) -- this will give you a feel for what a notebook looks like and how it works.

-- Walk through the steps in this notebook (Hint: you can run the code in cells using `shift-R`, or using the "play button" at the top) and hopefully you will reproduce the same 500-hPa map that is shown on the webpage linked above!
+- Walk through the steps in this notebook (Hint: you can run the code in cells using `shift-R`, or using the "play button" at the top) and hopefully you will reproduce the same 500-hPa map that is shown on the webpage linked above.
 If so, congratulations, you're well on your way!

 - As you go, you might want to save your notebook by clicking the 'save' button in the upper left.

 - The first time you run things, there may be some map files that need to be downloaded, which takes a little longer and gives a warning.
 This is normal and won't happen again after those files have been downloaded.
+You might also get some warning messages, but as long as the map plots and looks right, you can ignore them.

 - Now spend a little time experimenting with the code in this notebook, to get a sense for some of the options (for example, try changing the contour intervals, or the map boundaries, or the vertical level shown, etc.)